A volunteer, Touch ~a Volunteers in Partnership (ViP) initiative

-The ViP is a tripartite program that consists of a volunteer program in the in-patient unit at the Jewish General Hospital, the Research-Information Kiosk at the Institute of Community & Family Pscyhiatry, and the Patient-led Advisory committee which provides oversight as well as consults on new initiatives and innovations for patient-driven services, in line with both federal and provincial policy on mental health care.
-The ViP was created by persons living with mental illness and mental health professionals , who dedicated over 400 hours of their time to share experiences, identify priority concerns, and create action initiatives to support personal recovery between 2014-2017.
+The ViP is a tripartite program that consists of Touch, a volunteer program in the in-patient unit at the Jewish General Hospital, the Research-Information Kiosk at the Institute of Community & Family Psychiatry, and the Patient-led Advisory Committee, which provides oversight as well as consults on new initiatives and innovations for recovery-oriented services.
+The ViP was created by persons living with mental illness and mental health professionals who dedicated over 400 hours of their time to share experiences, identify priority concerns, and create action initiatives to support personal recovery between 2014-2017.